 For example, you may see a credit card account with a past due amount that you don’t recognize.
-Once the dispute is initiated, it can be determined that the account belongs to another person with the same name as yours.
+Once the dispute is initiated, the credit bureau may determine that the account belongs to another person with the same name as yours.

 Another issue that happens frequently is creditors failing to update changes in balances or other information.

 They may stop reporting data from your account so that whatever information is included is outdated.
-Likewise, old accounts that are past the seven years’ reporting requirement may not fall off like they are supposed to.
+Likewise, old accounts that are past the seven years’ reporting requirements may not fall off your credit report like they are supposed to.

 What options do you have for disputing errors?

-In the past, you had to send a letter to the credit reporting agency disputing the information on your credit report.
-Thanks to advances in technology, the credit bureaus made it easier to file a dispute by allowing you to submit it online.
+In the past, you had to send a letter to the credit bureau to dispute the negative information on your credit report.
+However, thanks to advances in technology, credit bureaus have made it easier to file a dispute by allowing you to submit it online.

-If you request a credit report from the agency or another credit monitoring site, you usually have the option to file a dispute for any errors.
-Simply click on a link and it will take you to the place where you can file the dispute.
+If you request a credit report from the credit bureau or another credit monitoring site, you usually have the option of filing a dispute online.
+Click on a link, and it will take you to the place where you can submit a dispute.

-While you will also be provided with the physical address for mailing the dispute, many consumers like the idea of doing it online because it’s faster and easier.
+They will also provide you with the physical address for mailing the dispute.
+However, many consumers like the idea of filing a dispute online because it’s faster and easier.
 What they don’t realize is the two options are not the same.

-When you send a letter of dispute, it’s recommended that you send it certified with notice of receipt.
+When you send a dispute letter, it’s recommended that you send it certified with notice of receipt.
 This ensures you have proof of the date when you sent the dispute.

 Why is the date important?
-Because credit reporting agencies are obligated by law to remove any information that cannot be verified within 30 days.
+Because the three credit reporting agencies are obligated by law to remove any information they cannot verify within 30 days.

-If you don’t have proof of the date when you sent the dispute, you cannot use this law in your favor.
-With online disputes, there is no paper trail and you may not receive an email confirmation or any other notice of dispute request.
+If you don’t have proof of the date you sent the dispute, you cannot use this law in your favor.
+With online disputes, there is no paper trail.
+You also may not receive an email confirmation or any other notice of dispute request.

-While the credit reporting agencies may make every attempt to follow through on disputes, it’s easy for one to get lost in the system.
+The credit bureaus may attempt to follow through on disputes.
+However, it’s easy for one to get lost in the system.
 Sometimes, creditors can refuse to verify the requested information, even though they are obligated to do so.
 If that happens, the data should come off your record.

-The second reason not to file a dispute online is that the information isn’t handled in the same way.
+The second reason not to dispute your credit report online is that the information isn’t handled in the same way.
 The Fair Credit Reporting Act was developed to protect the consumer from unfair credit reporting practices.

 It was revised to include online disputes under Section 611a(8).
-In this section, it says that the agency may disregard other paragraphs if the information is deleted within three days of notice of a dispute.
+In this section, it says that the credit reporting company may disregard other paragraphs if the information is deleted within three days of notice of a dispute.

 The paragraphs to be disregarded include the following requirements:

-- The credit reporting agency doesn’t have to forward the dispute and other information to the creditor.
+- The credit reporting company doesn’t have to forward the dispute and other information to the creditor.

-- The credit reporting agency doesn’t have to send you with written results from the investigation of the dispute.
+- The credit reporting company doesn’t have to send you written results of the dispute investigation.

-- The credit reporting agency doesn’t have to show the method of verification.
+- The credit reporting company doesn’t have to show the method of verification.

-All of this information is important if you want to proceed with fighting the information in your credit reports.
-In addition, the type of delete in this situation may be a soft or temporary delete, which can then be reinstated when the creditor reports the next time.
+This information is important if you want to proceed with disputing the negative information in your credit reports.
+Also, the type of deletion in this situation may be a soft or temporary delete, which can then be reinstated when the creditor reports the next time.

-This happens because the agency doesn’t have to send information for the dispute to the creditor.
-What this means to you as the consumer is that the information which is disputed and deleted from your report can come back on in as little as 30 days.
+This happens because credit reporting companies don’t have to send the dispute to the creditor.
+That means the information disputed and deleted from your credit report can come back on in as little as 30 days.

 Can inaccuracies hurt your credit score?

-Many people review their credit reports because they want to improve their credit score.
-Removing incorrect information can raise their scores by 10, 20, 50 or even 100 points, depending on the type of information and age of the items.
+One of the best ways to improve your credit scores is by reviewing the information on your credit report.
+Look carefully to find any information that may be inaccurate or even questionable.
+Removing incorrect information can raise their credit scores by 10, 20, 50, or even 100 points.
+It depends on the type of information and age of the items.